1197583180-sudo/Creative-Coding/README.md

 ![Live preview of the generative artwork](images/sketch-preview.png)

-Each mechanic operates on a different axis of the artwork.
-Perlin noise defines the spatial seascape — sculpting which regions surge with turbulence and which hold in deep calm.
-Audio reshapes that seascape in real time, amplifying the wave wherever sound crests.
-Time drives the slow tidal cycle, building the wave from stillness to its peak and letting it recede, ensuring the piece never fully settles even in silence.
-User input layers personal agency on top, letting the viewer direct the current and steer the distortion like wind across the surface.
-Together they create a single coherent experience: Hokusai's frozen wave, now fluid, musical, cyclical, and responsive — a sea that never breaks the same way twice.
+Each mechanic operates on a different layer of the artwork and they combine without conflict.
+Perlin noise defines the fundamental shape and position of every wave — this is the baseline that all other mechanics build on top of.
+Time keeps the scene continuously alive: boats bob, the sun pulses, and the background shifts even when the viewer does nothing.
+Audio layers a reactive dimension on top — when music plays, the waves breathe in sync with the beat and the sun glows with the music's warmth.
+User input adds direct agency: clicking the ocean summons fish from beneath the surface, and pressing the spacebar surges the waves like a sudden swell.
+Together they create a single coherent scene — Hokusai's frozen wave, now fluid, musical, and alive.